-Last year, students took the SAT, which was the statewide summative assessment for West Virginia high school juniors.
-The good news is those scores can be used to meet college admissions requirements!
+Did you know you already took the SAT your junior year of high school if you participated in the statewide summative assessement for West Virginia?
+The good news is those scores can be used to meet college admissions requirements.
 Students may also opt to re-take the SAT or take the ACT to improve scores in their senior year.